vicenterendo/TagSense-Server/README.md

 # TagSense Server

 TagSense is a service that allows for external processing of aircraft tags in the `VATSIM` network.
-This `Euroscope plugin` interfaces with the [TagSense API](https://gitlab.com/portugal-vacc/tagsense-api) at the location specified by each vACC.

 **This is the server part of the project.
 For the plugin, which provides the server with the actual tag data, go to https://github.com/vicenterendo/TagSense**